Odoo eCommerce UAE or Shopify: Which Platform to Choose?

 The TCO question

-Shopify's monthly pricing looks attractive until you add the app stack — review tools, email marketing, shipping apps, inventory management, accounting integration — at which point the monthly bill is often $500-2000+.
+Shopify's monthly pricing looks attractive until you add the app stack — review tools, email marketing, shipping apps, inventory management, accounting integration — at which point the monthly bill can grow substantially.
 Odoo's eCommerce module is included with the core Odoo licence, but you pay for implementation up front.
 Over three years the costs are often comparable; the difference is the cost shape (subscription vs upfront).

 For most UAE businesses, the right question is not 'which is cheaper' but 'which lets us operate the way we want to operate'.
 Get that right and the TCO works out either way.